 Cuba’s fascinating UNESCO sites include astonishing colonial towns, lush national parks, and geological wonders.
 These sites range from the iconic Old Town of Hava and the spectacular Viñales Valley to the far-flung Alejandro de Humboldt National Park and the majestic San Pedro de la Roca Castle.

 The theme of culture is prevalent throughout these nine sites.
 However, two intriguing sites reflect Cuba’s bountiful natural heritage.
-Some of these sites are landmarks of Cuba, but a few are rather obscure and likely only known to the most persistent of travelers.
+Some of these sites are landmarks of Cuba, but a few are rather obscure and likely only known to the most persistent of travelers or those who are fastidious watchers of movies set in Cuba.

 UNESCO is a bureau of the United Nations that endeavors to support the protection and growth of the world’s intellectual and cultural property and elects UNESCO sites due to their “outstanding universal value” in science, history, or culture.
 As a result, these world heritage sites are meaningful to the mutual interests of humanity – and legally guarded by international treaties.